hetalang/heta-specifications/index.md

 ```
 This line sets reaction rule.
 ```
-k1 @Record .= 0.01;
+k1 @Const = 0.01;
 ```
-This creates a component that can be described by number and sets the initial value 0.01 at the same line.
+This creates a component that can be described by number and sets the value 0.01 at the same line.

 ## Current state and implementation
 Currently the standard is published on Github-pages <https://hetalang.github.io/>